Bird Photos from Wildife Pictures Online, the Net's premier source of affordable wildlife stock photos, wildlife info, resources and links

 Row 6:

-1.Redheaded Weaver in summer plumage, Kruger Park, S.Africa
+1.Redheaded Weaver, summer plumage, Kruger Park, S.Africa

 2.Young bateleur eagle, Kruger National Park, South Africa